NxtGamerHD/ExampleUI/docs/index.md

 </center>

 ## General
-The Main Documentation has been moved to <a title="exampleui.saveconnection.ga" href="https://exampleui.saveconnection.ga" target="_blank">exampleui.saveconnection.ga</a>
+The Main Documentation has been moved to <a title="exampleui.readthedocs.io" href="https://exampleui.readthedocs.io/" target="_blank">exampleui.saveconnection.ga</a>

 ## Command & Permission
 **The Command:**